Science for Early Career Teachers Webinar Series

 Meet the Presenters

-We’re excited to showcase the speakers leading our Science for Early Career Teachers Webinar Series.
-Each expert brings invaluable experience in science education and curriculum development.
+We’re excited to showcase the expert speakers behind our Science for Early Career Teachers Webinar Series.
+Our Primary Science Mentors bring a wealth of experience in science education and curriculum development.

 Angharad Pass has been working in education for almost 20 years, of which 12 were as a science subject leader.
 During this time, she led her school to PSQM Silver and Outreach and then became a PSQM Hub Leader herself.
 Working in the Yorkshire and Humber region, she has supported over 30 schools to achieve PSQM.